• Skip to main content

 Fix: Excel Opening Multiple Files on Mac While Starting

-When Microsoft Excel starts misbehaving on Mac, you may find it automatically opening several files or trying to recover AutoSaved files and then prompting you to open the last saved version.
+When Microsoft Excel starts misbehaving on Mac, you may find it automatically opening multiple files or trying to recover multiple AutoSaved files and then prompting you to open the last saved version.

-When Excel prompts you to open the last saved version, it usually generates an error message reading “Excel saved changes to the file before the application quit unexpectedly”.
+When Excel prompts you to open the last saved version, it usually generates “Excel saved changes to the file before the application quit unexpectedly” error message.

-These problems have frustrated many Excel users on Mac, prompting them to seek for a solution from experts and others users on Microsoft support Forums.
+This particular issue has frustrated many users of Microsoft Excel on Mac, prompting them to seek for a solution from experts and others users on Microsoft support Forums.

 There’s no warning, no errors just 8 workbooks opening every time I open Excel…. very frustrating to say the least. – SHAMrock4622 on answers.microsoft.com

-You will find below two different methods to fix the problem of Excel opening multiple files on Mac.
+You can find below two different methods to fix the problem of Excel opening multiple files on Mac.
 It is recommended that you try the first method, before moving to the second one.

-While the second method offers a definite cure to the problem, it disables your Microsoft Excel login credentials on Mac and requires you to login back to Microsoft Excel.
+While the second method offers a definite solution for the problem, it disables your Microsoft Excel login credentials on Mac and requires you to login back to Microsoft Excel.

 1. Clear Startup Files in Excel Preferences

-1. Open Microsoft Excel on your Mac and wait as it stutters and tries to open or recover files.
+1. Open Microsoft Excel on your Mac and wait as it stutters and tries to open or tries to recover files.

-2. Click on the Excel tab in top menu bar and select Preferences in the drop-down menu.
+2. Next, click on the Excel tab in top menu bar and select Preferences in the drop-down menu.

 Open Excel Preferences on Mac